0xe1f/Spark360-iOS/README.md

 Spark 360 for iOS
 =================

-Spark 360 was an Xbox Live client for iOS, based on the [original version for Android](https://github.com/Melllvar/Spark360) - it was available on AppStore for a span of a couple of months in 2012, but was eventually removed due to lack of interest.
+Spark 360 was an Xbox Live client for iOS, based on the [original version for Android](https://github.com/pokebyte/Spark360) - it was available on AppStore for a span of a couple of months in 2012, but was eventually removed due to lack of interest.
 It was written to support iOS versions 3 and 4 - 4 being the latest version of iOS at the time.

 Since I stopped working on the project, Xbox Live has changed substantially - enough to break the app completely.
-That said, Spark iOS is fairly similar in structure to Spark 360 for Android - it should be relatively simple to migrate the Android version's  [XboxLiveParser.java](https://github.com/Melllvar/Spark360/blob/master/src/com/akop/bach/parser/XboxLiveParser.java) to its iOS counterpart, [XboxLiveParser.m](/Classes/XboxLiveParser.m).

-Furthermore, the present version doesn't take advantage of any post-iOS 4 features such as ARC or Storyboards.

 Please note that **Spark 360 iOS is no longer maintained**.
 I'm largely providing it here with the hope that it may be useful to someone else.